Nostalgica-Reverie/Lasting-Legacy-Documentation/docs/mods/legacy4j/predicate-based-manager.md

+# Predicate-Based Manager
-**It may seem like a strange name at first glance, but it is a way of encompassing the standard operation of the following managers, which are based on registry predicates of ids and [tags](https://minecraft.wiki/w/Tag), such as item, block and entity_type.**
+It may seem like a strange name at first glance, but it is a way of encompassing the standard operation of the following managers, which are based on registry predicates of ids and [tags](https://minecraft.wiki/w/Tag), such as item, block and entity_type.

 I will use an example of a part of a JSON file to explain this feature